Paypito/genshin-auto-checkin/README.md

 ```

 ## Configuration
-You can change the time when the reward will be claimed in the config.json
+You can change the time when the reward will be claimed and the link in the config.json